source-foundry/FilterListManager/DEFINITIONS.md

 ubreve
 ```

-The filter list that is created in the Glyphs application does not differ between the two definition files.
+The filter list that is created in the Glyphs application does not differ between the two definition file examples above.
 Use the approach that works best for you.